-There are many works of art where “the Message” is constantly shoved in the viewer’s face to the detriment of the overall tone, for all its faults, Harvester never lets that happen.
-The fourth wall breaking is the perfect ending to Steve’s journey, suggesting that while the graphic images are gone as soon as the computer is turned off, a sick mind wouldn’t need a “serial killing sim” to become a rather dangerous tool in itself.
+There are several artistic works where the important all-encompassing “Message” is constantly shoved in the public’s face, usually much to the detriment of the overall tone.
+For all its faults, Harvester never lets that happen.
+The fourth wall breaking that shatters the illusion of the virtual world of the town of Harvest is the perfect ending to Steve’s journey, suggesting that while the graphical images are gone as soon as the computer is turned off, a sick mind can’t be turned off.
+They would not need a training in serial killing to become a rather dangerous tool.

 Sources & References

 Big thanks go out to Aarno, who has been crucial in writing this article, he’s been researching the game and hunting down its creators since 2010, providing tons of information available on the Harvester Facebook page.
-He also does the Harvester show on Youtube and has kindly given me permission to use several of the exclusive pictures you see in this article.
+He also does the Harvester show on Youtube and has kindly given me permission to use several of the pictures in this article.